pack an overnight bag

 Sounds about right to me!

 I'm a firm believer in over packing, & I think most girls are with me on this, so this blog post may be a bit unnecessary.
-Basically, even if you're a bridal attendant & are not spending the night in a hotel or at someone's home before OR after the wedding, pack as if you are.
+Basically, pack as if you are spending the night in a hotel even if you aren’t.
 You'll be glad you did.

 In my next post, I go in detail over several items that usually get overlooked but come in handy on wedding days.